Exploring Identity Theft Statistics in the Age of Data Breaches

 What is the most common form of identity theft?

 According to the Federal Trade Commission, the number of thieves who created a new account from stolen information rose by 24% in 2018.
-This rising trend is likely due to EMV technology making it more difficult to reproduce already-existing cards.
+This rising trend is likely due to EMV technology making it more challenging to reproduce already-existing cards.

 What are the types of identity theft?